Homemade Everything Bagels

 Ingredients and substitutes

-- Flour - I prefer to use a combination of bread flour with a little all-purpose flour.
+- Flour – I prefer to use a combination of bread flour and a little all-purpose flour.
 Bread flour has high gluten, which makes these the most deliciously chewy bagels.
-Having said that, you can certainly make bagels with all-purpose flour too.
+Having said that, you can certainly make bagels with all-purpose flour, too.

 - Yeast – I like to use instant dry because I’ve always had great success with it.
 You can also use the same amount of active dry yeast or 21 grams of fresh baker’s yeast.